shirashiki/ssis/ssis_cheat.md

 ### Deploy a package to SQL Server, MSDB

 In this example, we deploy the package in MSDB, under folder "integration".
+The package has security EncryptAllWithPassword, and the password is "banana".

 ```
 REM deploys a package with password